SushiLab/mVIRs/README.md

 Usage: mvirs <command> [options]
 Command:

-    index   create index files for reference used in the mvirs oprs routine

     oprs    align reads against reference and used clipped alignment positions and OPRs to extract potential prophages

     test    run mVIRs for a public dataset

 ```